kodekloudhub/certified-kubernetes-administrator-course/docs/03-Scheduling/18-Multiple-Schedulers.md

 In this section, we will take a look at multiple schedulers

 ## Custom Schedulers
-- You can write your own kubernets scheduler program, package it and deploy it as the default scheduler or as an additional scheduler in the kubernetes cluster.
 - You kubernetes cluster can schedule multiple schedulers at the same time.

   ![ms](../../images/ms.PNG)